 - Send in the registration card so the manufacturer can contact you if there is a problem with the seat.

-- Be extremely cautious of used car safety seats.
+- Never buy used car safety seats.
 They may be missing parts.

 - Do not use a seat that has been in a crash.
 It may have damage you cannot see.

 - Call the Safety Restraint Coalition at 1-800-282-5587 or e-mail email@example.com for recall information.
 Or, call the car seat manufacturer for information on recalls and replacement parts.